Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### d.
 Jeanne PANCREASSE

-Jeanne PANCREASSE starts his day at 8:30AM, she left her home five minutes before the school starts and go at school by walking.
+Jeanne PANCREASSE starts his day at 8:30AM, she leaves her home five minutes before the school starts and go at school by walking.
 At 9:20AM, she arrives in late and receive a written warning.
-She don't have the permission to enter before the break because she is late.
+She doesn't have the permission to enter before the break because she is late.
 At the 1st break at 10:45AM, she can enter in the school and she goes at the coffee distributor.
 After the break, she continues her morning with a course on the Go language.
-During the lunch, she eat outside the school with Jordan, principally in fast foods.
-During the afternnon, she return in her Go language course.
+During the lunch, she eats outside the school with Jordan, principally in fast foods.
+During the afternnon, she returns in her Go language course.

 ### e.
 Emile SAVATTE